Title

 First, Know the Signs!

 You may not even be aware that your anxiety or depression has taken over your daily life.
-Review the scenarios below, and if you are experiencing one or several symptoms—it may be time to get help.
+Review the scenarios below, and if you are experiencing one or several symptoms—it may be time to get help and speak with an education specialist.

 The Difference Between Stressed and Diabetes Distress